rowanmoul/ArchSecureDualBoot/README.md

   - requires the passcode to unlock the LUKS partition to be entered twice, similar to other "comfirm your password" mechanisms.
 - `--verbose` enables verbose mode.
 - `--iter-time 10000` this manually sets the keyslot iteration time to 10 seconds.
   - A keyslot iteration time of 10 seconds means that it will take 10 seconds (based on the speed of your current cpu) to unlock the drive using the passphrase.
 This is to compensate for a possibly weak passphrase and make it costly for an attacker to brute-force or dictionary attack it because it requires 10 seconds per attempt.
-The LUKS default is 1 second, in order to balance security and convenience.
+The LUKS default is 2 seconds, in order to balance security and convenience.
 If you are confident in your passphrase you can choose to omit this and use the default (or set it to another value of your choice).
 For the configuration shown in this guide, the passphrase set here is considered a backup or fallback, and will not be used very often; thus making the 10 second wait time a nice feature that won't typically add to your boot time.
-Later we will be setting another passphrase that keeps the default 1 second, and is sealed into the TPM for automated unlocking on boot.
+Later we will be setting another passphrase that keeps the default 2 seconds, and is sealed into the TPM for automated unlocking on boot.
 Under most circumstances this second passphrase is the one that will be used, and it will be a randomly generated with the TPM's hardware random number generator to ensure that it would be impractical to brute force.

 There are a number of other options available surrounding how keys are generated, among other things, but in general the defaults will be more than enough for you unless you are using an older/less powerful computer or have specific requirements such as using something stronger than AES128 (With a keysize of 256 bits, aes in xts mode works out to AES128, as xts operates on a pair of keys).
 `cryptsetup --help` outputs the defaults that were compiled into your version of the tool.